svkdvlp/CameraTimer/README.md

 # CameraTimer
-A Camera Library with timer
+A android Camera Library with timer

 ### Usage